Stadium stampede kills eight in Africa Cup of Nations soccer match | Sports-Games

 "CAF is currently investigating the situation and trying to get more details on what transpired.
 We are in constant communication with Cameroon government and the Local Organising Committee," it said in a statement.
 THE SHOCK, THE WEIGHT

-High school teacher Vanessa Tchouanzi had come to see the match on Monday.
-She was barely able to get her words out as she recounted her experience over the phone to Reuters.
-Tchouanzi tried to enter the stadium with a friend, but said that gate attendees were too overwhelmed by the mass of people to check tickets.
+High school teacher Vanessa Tchouanzi had come to see the match on Monday night with her friend, Veronique, who was also a teacher.
+Tchouanzi was barely able to get her words out as she recounted her experience over the phone to Reuters.
+At the entrance to the stadium, crowds were still milling about just moments before the start of the game.
+Some were waiting to take COVID-19 tests.

-As fans rushed the entrance, Tchouanzi and her friend were knocked to the ground.
-A bystander helped Tchouanzi escape, but her friend was trampled to death, she said.
-"She couldn't take the shock, the weight of all those people," Tchouanzi said through a flood of tears.
+As Tchouanzi tried to enter the stadium, ticket collectors became overwhelmed by a rush of people trying to get into the ground before kick-off.
+"They shoved the gate and people started coming in in droves.
+The police were there, but the mass of people was stronger," Tchouanzi said.

+Tchouanzi and Veronique were knocked to the ground.
+Squeezed by the rush, Tchouanzi lost consciousness before someone pulled her up and away from the crowd.
+A few minutes later, Tchouanzi found Veronique on the ground, unresponsive with a weak pulse.
+She was rushed to hospital but died soon after.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)